 Syllabus Resources for Faculty

 error Each individual topic, as listed under Optional Syllabus Resources below, ties to a webpage managed by the different home departments/units.
-The language below, such as the DSS syllabus statement, updates automatically whenever the webpages are updated by the department/program's designated web author.
+The language below, such as the DRC syllabus statement, updates automatically whenever the webpages are updated by the department/program's designated web author.
 Please feel free to copy/paste any of the information below into your syllabus.
-To guarantee currency and accuracy of information on your syllabus, refer back to this resource page each semester.
+To guarantee accuracy of information on your syllabus, refer back to this resource page each semester.

 Board Policy Requirements